ibmua/simulated-annealing-tsp/README.md

 ===================

 ⚠ What's different about my version vs original is that it doesn't recalculate whole length every time and instead considers the difference.
+However, would be faster still if reversing was to be done only when actually needed.

 Using [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) metaheuristic to solve the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), and visualizing the results.